open-contracting/european-union-support/2019_regulation.md

 - `4-bt-bg-hierarchy.csv`: Lists each Business Term's and Business Group's ancestors.
 - `concatenated.csv`: Maps form indices to guidance for the 2015 regulation (merging `standard-form-element-identifiers.csv`, which is manually edited).

+---

 To update the progress of the mapping, run:

     ./manage.py statistics

+## Design

+### CLI

+* Each source file has a single corresponding command, which extracts data to a tracked file.
+Corrections to the source file are made here, exclusively.
+In this way, it is easy to review whether any changes to the final outputs are caused by changes to the source files.

+---

 `output/mapping/eForms/eforms-guidance.csv` and its JSON counterpart contain the OCDS guidance to map eForms XML elements to OCDS data structures.
 These files are copies of `BT-xpath-sfGuidance.json` that have later been updated, improved.
 There is unfortunately no automatic way to import